0%

 UniProtKB is the central hub for the collection of functional information on proteins, with accurate, consistent and rich annotation.
 It consists of two sections:

-• Reviewed (Swiss-Prot) – contains manually annotated records with data added by expert biocurators giving information on protein function, structure, subcellular location and molecular interactions.
+• Reviewed (UniProtKB/Swiss-Prot) – contains manually annotated records with data added by expert biocurators giving information on protein function, structure, subcellular location, molecular interactions and much more.
 Each entry in UniProtKB/Swiss-Prot represents a single, non redundant gene from a specific organism and all proteins and peptides transcribed by that gene are described within the record.